BernardGreenberg/NXSYS/README.md

 The TLEdit `buttons` directory contains, in addition to png's for its tool-panel buttons, Pixelmator (pre-Pro) files from which they were created.

-## Et in fine....
+## *Et in fine* ...

-Relay-based fixed-block color-light signalling was in use in the New York Subways before *Titanic* was built, before anyone knew that silicon could be used for building anything except deserts and glass, and when "computer" meant an accountant.
-In the present century, newer, computer- and communications-based technologies have finally begun to make their need and presence felt there, and this stuff is ... *como se dice*, "a bit long in the tooth", like this author, who grew up with and learned to understand and admire it.
+Relay-based fixed-block color-light signalling was in use in the New York Subways before *Titanic* sailed, before anyone knew that silicon could be used for building anything except deserts and glass, and when "computer" meant an accountant.
+In the present century, newer, computer- and communications-based technologies have finally begun to make inroads in New York, and this stuff is ... *como se dice*, "a bit long in the tooth", like this author, who grew up with and learned to understand and admire it.
 Nevertheless, the principles of safety design herein embodied survive even in the latest programmed-logic controller (PLC) plants, in New York and globally.
 NXSYS has already brought pleasure and learning to many, and even inspired imitators.

 Go to town, or Coney Island Yard, with it, but keep my name and credit as you add your own.
 It is my invention, my "baby", my work, my gift, and, with my music, my legacy.